How Likely Are Large Elections Tied?: Preliminaries

 A voting rule is said to be {\em weighted-majority-graph-based (WMG-based)} if its winners only depend on the WMG of the input profile.
-In this paper we consider the following commonly-studied WMG-based rules. \begin{itemize} \item {\bf Copeland.} The Copeland rule is parameterized by a number $0\le \alpha\le 1$, and is therefore denoted by Copeland$_\alpha$, or $\copeland$ for short.
+In this paper we consider the following commonly studied WMG-based rules. \begin{itemize} \item {\bf Copeland.} The Copeland rule is parameterized by a number $0\le \alpha\le 1$, and is therefore denoted by Copeland$_\alpha$, or $\copeland$ for short.
 For any fractional profile $P$, an alternative $a$ gets $1$ point for each other alternative it beats in their head-to-head competition, and gets $\alpha$ points for each tie.
 Copeland$_\alpha$ chooses all alternatives with the highest total score as the winners. \item {\bf Maximin.} For each alternative $a$, its min-score is defined to be $\min_{b\in\ma}w_P(a,b)$.
 Maximin, denoted by $\maximin$, chooses all alternatives with the max min-score as the winners. \item {\bf Ranked pairs.} Given a profile $P$, an alternative $a$ is a winner under ranked pairs (denoted by $\rp$) if there exists a way to fix edges in $\wmg(P)$ one by one in a non-increasing order w.r.t.~their weights (and sometimes break ties), unless it creates a cycle with previously fixed edges, so that after all edges are considered, $a$ has no incoming edge.
-This is known as the {parallel-universes tie-breaking (PUT)}\footnote{Despite its name, it indeed defines an irresolute voting rule rather than a tie-breaking mechanism.}~\citep{Conitzer09:Preference}. \item {\bf Schulze.} For any directed path in the WMG, its strength is defined to be the minimum weight on any single edge along the path.
-For any pair of alternatives $a,b$, let $s[a,b]$ be the highest weight among all edges from $a$ to $b$.
-Then, we write $a\succeq b$ if and only if $s[a,b]\ge s[b,a]$, and Schulze~\citep{Schulze11:New} proved that this binary relation is a total preorder.
-The Schulze rule, denoted by $\schulze$, chooses all alternatives in the top tier as winners. \end{itemize}
+This is known as the {parallel-universes tie-breaking (PUT)}~\citep{Conitzer09:Preference}. \item {\bf Schulze.} For any directed path in the WMG, its strength is defined to be the minimum weight on any single edge along the path.
+For any pair of alternatives $a,b$, let $s[a,b]$ be the highest weight among all paths from $a$ to $b$.
+Then, we write $a\succeq b$ if and only if $s[a,b]\ge s[b,a]$, and~\citet{Schulze11:New} proved that the strict version of this binary relation, denoted by $\succ$, is transitive.
+The Schulze rule, denoted by $\schulze$, chooses all alternatives $a$ such that for all other alternatives $b$, we have $a\succeq b$. \end{itemize}